What is Hypnosis?

 You must attach invoices and proof of payment for any amounts you include on line 2 of Form 8885 for which you did not receive an advance payment.
 If you file your return electronically, attach the invoices and proof of payment to your Form 8453.
 Proof of payment may include a pay stub if insurance is through a spouse’s employment, a bank check, or bank statement for premiums that are automatically deducted from your account.

-Hypnosis Practitioners typically do not diagnose, so get your doctor to write a note that you need to lose weight or quit smoking.
+Hypnosis Practitioners typically do not diagnose, request from your doctor to write a note that you need to lose weight or quit smoking.

 If you claim this credit, you cannot take the same expenses that you use to figure your health coverage tax credit into account in determining your: